Toggle site contrast Toggle Contract

 The Tower is in poor condition and yet is home to vital services such as our intensive care unit and operating theatres.

 Currently it costs the Trust around £2 million a year just to continue to monitor the condition of the tower and to ensure that clinical services can be safely delivered.
-This includes protecting the Tower with scaffolding to keep it safe for patients, visitors and staff.
 We would much prefer to be able to spend this money on the care we provide.

 Even if we could find £80 million for all the maintenance work required at Wycombe Hospital Tower, we still wouldn’t have a building that meets the needs of modern-day healthcare.
 The Tower was a building designed and built in the 1960s with small, narrow wards, poor ventilation and theatres on different floors.